How To Stay Safe on Georgia’s Most Dangerous Highway, I-285 in Atlanta

 A few years back, a reporter for Vox studied data from the National Highway Traffic Safety Administration, connecting each reported fatal crash to the road it occurred on.
-I-285 didn’t top the list in terms of most fatal crashes, but, when the reporter looked at fatal crashes per 10 miles, the Perimeter moved to the top of the list.
-In 2013, the year studied, there were 3.5 fatal crashes per 10 miles (for a total of 26 fatal accidents and 29 fatalities).
+I-285 topped the list when the reporter looked at fatal crashes per 10 miles.
+In 2013, the year studied, there were 3.5 fatal crashes per 10 miles.

-But why?
-I-285 seems to have the exact wrong combination of elements to make it particularly dangerous:
+So why does Atlanta have the worst traffic?
+I-285 seems to have the exact wrong combination of elements to make it particularly congested and dangerous:

 - Commuters.
 The city’s overflowing in-town roads and limited public transit system mean plenty of folks have to drive on the highway daily to get where they’re going.
 Plus, the highway is surrounded by busy suburbs on all sides, like Smyrna, Forest Park, Tucker, Sandy Springs and Dunwoody.

 - Out-of-towners.
 It is the Atlanta bypass, after all.
-Many drivers are trying to skate around the city and may not be ready for the road’s issues (and above-mentioned construction complications).
+Many drivers are trying to skate around the city and may not be ready for the road’s issues and construction complications.
 Add to that its proximity to Hartsfield-Jackson, the busiest passenger airport in the world.

 - Truckers.
 Like vacationers or people headed to the airport, big rig drivers are trying to get around the city, not drive through it.
 The large number of trucks makes it more dangerous for everyone.